sui-foundation/sui-move-intro-course/unit-three/lessons/4_the_coin_resource_and_create_currency.md

     }
 ```

-`Supple<T>` tracks the total amount of this custom fungible token of type `T` that is currently in circulation.
+`Supple<T>` tracks the total amount of the given custom fungible token of type `T` that is currently in circulation.
 You can see why this field must be a singleton, as having multiple `Supply` instances for a single token type makes no sense.

 ### `CoinMetadata`